jessicawyz/tp/docs/UserGuide.md

 Format 2: `deleteexam -id {ID} -exam {EXAMNAME} -date {DATE} -time {TIME}`
 Examples:
 * `deleteexam -id 888888 -exam Computing -date 2024-04-27 -time 09:00` would delete an exam of Computing with date of 2024-04-27 and time of 09:00 from a student whose id is 888888 if the student exists.

+### Logging the Lessons of a student: `Logging`
+This will log the lessons of a student, the parameters can be added in any order.
+Format `log -id {ID} -hours {HOURS} -content {CONTENT} -style {LEARNING STYLE} -notes {NOTES}
+Examples:
+* `log -id 1 -hours 2 -content English Comprehension -style Visual -notes Great improvement!`. would log a lesson for ID 1 noting that it had great improvement in English Comprehension, it also logs the learning style of the student

 ### More features `[coming in v1.4]`